 BGS has supported the creation of a new modelling platform to aid research workflows around ash dispersion simulation.16/12/2020

-Fabio Dioguardi has been working as a Volcanologist at the British Geological Survey since 2015.
+Fabio Dioguardi has been working as a volcanologist at BGS since 2015.
 His fundamental and applied research focuses on the physical processes and impacts of explosive volcanic eruptions by means of an integrated approach combining field data, experiments and modelling.

 Volcanic tephra in the atmosphere and on the ground produced during explosive volcanic eruptions represents a threat to human health and infrastructure and possible serious disruption to various sectors of economy and business.
-For example, volcanic ash (tephra < 2 mm sized) in the atmosphere can seriously damage aircrafts, leading to preventive measures like airspace closure in the event of an explosive volcanic eruption, similar to the 2010 eruption of Eyjafjallajökull in Iceland.
+For example, volcanic ash (tephra less than 2 mm in size) in the atmosphere can seriously damage aircrafts, leading to preventive measures like airspace closure in the event of an explosive volcanic eruption, similar to the 2010 eruption of Eyjafjallajökull in Iceland.

-1) characterisation of the source, i.e. modelling of the volcanic plume by quantifying parameters like the source mass flux of emitted volcanic material (also known as Mass Eruption Rate (MER)), the spatial evolution of the plume (e.g. top height, wind-blown trajectory), particle characteristics (grainsize, density, shape), and duration of the eruption
+The first step is characterisation of the source, i.e. modelling of the volcanic plume by quantifying parameters like the source mass flux of emitted volcanic material (also known as mass eruption rate (MER)), the spatial evolution of the plume (e.g. top height; wind-blown trajectory), particle characteristics (grain size; density; shape), and duration of the eruption.

-2) simulation of the advection-diffusion-sedimentation of the emitted volcanic tephra cloud
+The second step involves simulation of the advection-diffusion-sedimentation of the emitted volcanic tephra cloud.

 Both steps are coupled to numerical weather prediction model outputs, since weather conditions like temperature, humidity and wind influence both processes.
 For example, temperature and humidity influence the plume rise in the atmosphere, while wind can bend the plume and plays a major role in the near to far-field transport and sedimentation of volcanic ash.

-The workflow leading to dispersion simulation outputs can be time-consuming and complicated, so the British Geological Survey Innovation Flexible Fund supported the creation of a new modelling platform (BGS Automatic Ash Dispersion Modelling, BGS-AADM) designed to simplify this workflow for both real-time and reanalysis (past eruption) applications.
+The workflow leading to dispersion simulation outputs can be time-consuming and complicated, so BGS’s Innovation Flexible Fund supported the creation of a new modelling platform (BGS automatic ash dispersion modelling, or BGS-AADM) designed to simplify this workflow for both real-time and reanalysis (past eruption) applications.

-4) automatically produces contour plots of the dispersion simulations results with a new Python package (Ash Model Plotting) developed at BGS in the framework of the Innovation Flexible Fund project.
-Graphical outputs include maps of total column mass loading in the atmosphere, i.e. the total mass of tephra integrated from the ground to the top of the volcanic cloud, tephra concentration at various altitudes and total tephra deposit (mass loading) on the ground (Figure 2)
+Graphical outputs include maps of total column mass loading in the atmosphere, i.e. the total mass of tephra integrated from the ground to the top of the volcanic cloud, tephra concentration at various altitudes and total tephra deposit (mass loading) on the ground (Figure 2).